Dr. Radosław Zajdel

 Postdoctoral Placements

-• Apr 2024 – Sep 2026: Research Institute of Geodesy, Topography and Cartography — Geodetic Observatory Pecný (Czechia).
-Coordinating MSCA‑COFUND MERIT (BIG4); international collaboration with GFZ and UPWr.
+• Apr 2024 – Sep 2026: Research Institute of Geodesy, Topography and Cartography, v.v.i; Geodetic Observatory Pecny (GOP), Czechia.
+Coordinating MSCA‑COFUND MERIT (BIG4); international collaboration with GFZ Helmholtz Centre for Geosciences, Germany, and UPWr.

-• Feb–Apr 2025: Helmholtz Centre Potsdam GFZ, Germany — Host: Dr. Henryk Dobslaw.
+• Feb–Apr 2025: GFZ Helmholtz Centre for Geosciences, Germany, Section 1.3 Earth System Modelling — Host: Dr. Henryk Dobslaw.
 Topic: Low-degree gravity recovery based on GNSS displacements.
 Resulted in one Advances in Space Research article and an IAG 2025 poster.

-• Oct–Dec 2023: GFZ German Research Center for Geosciences, Germany — Hosts: Dr. Benjamin Mannel and Dr. Andreas Brack.
+• Oct–Dec 2023: GFZ Helmholtz Centre for Geosciences, Germany, Section 1.1 Space Geodetic Techniques — Hosts: Dr. Benjamin Mannel and Dr. Andreas Brack.
 Topic: Innovative approaches for multi-GNSS orbit combination.
 Outcomes: one Journal of Geodesy article and three conference presentations (EGU 2024, IGS 2024, ESA GNSS Colloquium 2024).

 • Nov 2021 – Feb 2022: DLR Oberpfaffenhofen, Germany — Host: Prof. Oliver Montenbruck.
 Topic: Precise determination of BDS-3 orbits, SRP modeling, and antenna phase center validation.
 Outcomes: one GPS Solutions article and a REFAG 2022 presentation.